heyjaywilson/heyjaywilson/README.md

 </div>

-I like to solve problems using Swift as much as possible and am always eager to share what I'm working on and learning. my YouTube channel is where I get to dive deeper into some thoughts I have around my career, engineering, and life.
-Occasionally, I'll put out a tutorial about something cool in code.
+I like to solve problems using Swift as much as possible and am always eager to share what I'm working on and learning.
+My YouTube channel is where I get to dive deep into thoughts I have around my career, engineering practices, and life.
+Occasionally, I'll make a tutorial about something cool in code.
 Generally I save the code explanations for my Twitch streams where I build my personal apps and tools live.

 ## Latest [YouTube](https://www.youtube.com/channel/UC6na4Lq0ozPBjHD1X42szEQ) Videos